AustroMelee/Austros-ATLA-World/docs/data flow.md

 **File:** `src/hooks/useSearch.ts`

 - This is the core of the search logic.
 It receives all entity data.
-- **Preprocessing:** Uses a preprocessor to create a `searchBlob` for each entity by combining all searchable text fields (name, role, titles, tags, etc.).
+- **Preprocessing:** Uses a preprocessor to create a `searchBlob` for each entity by combining all searchable text fields (name, role, titles, tags, ageRange, etc.).
 - **Client-Side Indexing:** Builds a FlexSearch index in the browser using the preprocessed data.
 This is memoized to only happen once per session.
 - Performs searches against this in-memory index and returns the filtered results.